andrewacashner/hearingfaithms/chapters/chapter-3.md

 consonance to restore the discordant relationship between sinful Man and the holy God by reconciling both in his own body.

+The poem begins with the image of a "chapel"---that is, a musical ensemble---performing before the king, like the Spanish *Capilla Real* (quoted at the beginning of the chapter).
+This king "is a musician," listening carefully for any defect in the composition or performance: "he notes even the most venial dissonances."
-On the theological side of the conceit, who exactly is this king who is listening so carefully to the chapel choir's voices?
+On the theological side of the conceit, who exactly is this king, who listens so carefully to the chapel choir's voices?
 The poet explicitly connects the king to "David the monarch," the paragon of Biblical musicians as both the traditional author of the psalms and as the founder of the first musical ensemble for worship in the ancient Hebrew temple (1 Chr 25).
+The poem explicitly identifies Jesus as the royal *infante*---heir to the throne.
+As a human, Jesus was the Messiah, heir to David's throne; as divine, he was the Son of God, second person of the Trinity.
-Calling Jesus *infante* identifies this child as David's heir---that is, as the Messiah; and the phrase *a lo de* (in the manner or style of) suggests that this child will be no less exacting a musical taskmaster than his ancestor.
+The phrase *a lo de* (in the manner or style of) suggests that this child will be no less exacting a musical taskmaster than his ancestor.

-It only becomes clear later in the poem that the word *infante* also points to another theological trope based on the double meaning of the Latin word *infans* as both infant and "unable to speak."
+It only becomes clear later in the poem that the word *infante* also points to another theological trope based on the double meaning of the Latin word *infans* as both "infant" and "unable to speak."
 In this tradition, the Christ-child is *Verbum infans*---the "unspeaking Word," who does not need to speak because he himself *is* the Word.
 This villancico's conceit treats both the Word and the child in musical terms,